1.Social Media Policy Background and Purpose

 3.Basic Policies

-When GROUP employees use Social Media, they must obey various laws, the NAGASE Basic Compliance Policies, the NAGASE Group Code of Conduct, and other applicable rules and societal norms.
-In addition, employees should understand the nature, design, and terms of use of Social Media, endeavoring to avoid negative consequences to GROUP stakeholders, and engaging in highly transparent, wholesome communications.
-These Basic Policies include the following specific policies: If any law applicable to a local office conflicts with these Basic Policies, the law will govern over the rule in conflict.
+When GROUP employees use Social Media, they must obey all applicable laws, the Code of Conduct for Risk Management & Compliance, and other applicable rules and societal norms.
+In addition, employees should understand the nature, design, and terms of use of Social Media, endeavoring to avoid negative consequences to GROUP stakeholders, and engaging in respectful, wholesome communications.
+Subject to local laws which will take priority in case of a conflict, these Basic Policies include the following specific rules:

 • Use Social Media with an understanding of its characteristics and potential impact, exercising conscientiousness and responsibility.